brianobot/React-First-Course/README.md

 ### Javscript Tips
-- Variable Deconstruction: This allows us to select certain attributes from within an object to be used an independent variables in other scopes of the program
+- Object Deconstruction: This allows us to select certain attributes from within an object to be used an independent variables in other scopes of the program

     Example :

         const regularPerson {
             firstName: "Brian",
             lastName: "Obot"
         }

         let { firstname } = regularPerson
         console.log(firstname) // Brian

         // Just for reference the name of the deconstructed variable doesn;t have to match
         // the attribute name, just the attribute position matters

         Further more functions that expect objects can be deconstructed at the arguments level to obtain just the attributes needed,

+- Object Literal Enhancement: This is the opposite of Object deconstruction, it allows variables to be grabbed from the global scope and construction objects using these variables

+    Example :

+        const name = "Tallac";
+        const elevation = 9738;

+        const funHike = { name, elevation };
+        console.log(funHike); // {name: "Tallac", elevation: 9738}